boydmeyer/poker/README.md

 - `:roll` - Rolls all the dice.
 - `:close` - Closes the dice.
-- `:reset` - Resets all saved dice packets.
+- `:reset` - Resets all saved dices.

 ## Contributing